Goals

 module for global state.

-- Implement a handler function to process event
+- define a handler function for the button event

 void handle_click(void *aux_data)